 The involvement of members of the PASF in acts destabilizing security, reveals the depth of the crisis in the sector.
-While their professional duty was to maintain order and security, their actions brought about the greatest instability, in light of their negligence of their responsibility to maintain order and security in the areas falling under their jurisdiction.
+While their professional duty was to maintain order and security, their actions brought about the greatest instability, in light of their negligence of their responsibility to maintain order and security in the areas falling under their jurisdiction.105

 The PLC pointed out, in two of its reports on security in the PA territories, the laxity of the PASF and its leaders in confronting the deterioration of security.
 The reports were released in May 2005 and June 2006 and ascribed the laxity, in part, to the weakness of the legal protection available for members of the PASF.
 Notably, the first report attributed major responsibility for the destabilization of security to the PASF.
 In that vein, it observed the lack of coordination between the various PASF, which reached the level of open competition between the different forces.
+106 c.
+The Weakness of Inspection and Legislation Frameworks

-Notably, the political administration's dereliction in pursuing PASF, who were implicated in acts that undermined security, rendered them above the law, aggravating the phenomenon.
+Notably, the political administration's dereliction in pursuing PASF, who were implicated in acts that undermined security, rendered them above the law, aggravating the phenomenon.107